cdoom64hunter/eduke32-amcfork-legacy/README.md

 This fork is currently based on eduke32 r8133.
 If you want to try a different version, you can use the diff file as a patch to a local copy of the official eduke32 SVN.
+However, we do not recommend doing this, as changes between revisions can make the game quite unstable.

 ### Mandatory Packages
 * Basic dev environment (GCC >= 4.8, GNU make, etc)